Pennsylvania Poker Legislation

-Just like online casinos, onine poker sites need to attract your business.
-And even though PokerStars controls the market in Pennsylvania, it won’t always be like that, so they too have given out a series of bonuses to help draw in new customers and keep them loyal.
+Just like online casinos, online poker sites need to attract your business.
+And even though PokerStars controls the market in Pennsylvania, it won’t always be like that, so they too have given out a series of bonuses and PA online casino promo codes, to help draw in new customers and keep them loyal.

 PokerStars gives new players a bonus just for signing up and making a modest deposit.
 Deposit as little as $20 into your account and you'll receive free play cash as well as tournament tickets.
 These will give you entry into tournaments that can pay as much as 1,000 times the buy-in.